Bhagya Vastu | Premium Astrology & Vastu Consultation

 4

 Structural Integration: Engineer foundations and structure to support directional weight distribution.
-Design columns to avoid room centers, beams to optimize spans.
+Design columns to avoid room centres, beams to optimise spans.

 5